jpillora/media-sort/README.md

   --dry-run, -d             perform sort but don't actually move any files --skip-hidden, -s         skip dot files
-  --action                  how to tread the files (available <copy|link|move>) (default move) --sym-link                use symlinks instead of hardlinks when linking the new files --overwrite, -o           overwrites duplicates --overwrite-if-larger     overwrites duplicates if the new file is larger --watch, -w               watch the specified directories for changes and re-sort on change --watch-delay             delay before next sort after a change (default 3s) --verbose, -v             verbose logs
+  --action                  how to tread the files (available <copy|link|move>) (default move) --hard-link, -h           use hardlinks when treating the new files (overwrites the --action flag) --overwrite, -o           overwrites duplicates --overwrite-if-larger     overwrites duplicates if the new file is larger --watch, -w               watch the specified directories for changes and re-sort on change --watch-delay             delay before next sort after a change (default 3s) --verbose, -v             verbose logs
   --version                 display version
-  --help, -h                display help
+  --help                    display help

   by default, tv series are moved to:
     ./<title> S<season>E<episode>.<ext>